-Reference: Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger-United States, 2023. http://www.cdc.gov/vaccines/schedules/downloads/child/0-18yrs-child-combined-schedule.pdf
+Reference: Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger-United States, 2024. www.cdc.gov/vaccines/ schedules/ downloads/child/0-18yrs-child-combined-schedule.pdf.

-Catch-Up Guidance for Healthy Children 4 months through 4 Years of Age Pneumococcal Conjugate Vaccine: PCV
+Catch-Up Guidance for Healthy1 Children 4 months through 4 Years of Age Pneumococcal Conjugate Vaccine: PCV

-IF current age is AND # of previous doses is AND AND THEN Next dose due 0 or unknown \rightarrow \rightarrow Give Dose 1 today Give Dose 2 (Final Dose) at least 8 weeks after Dose 1 Dose 1 was given before It has been at least 4 weeks since Dose 1 Give Dose 2 today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 1 12 months of age It has not been at least 4 weeks since Dose 1 No dose today Give Dose 2 at least 4 weeks after Dose 1 Dose 1 was given at 12 months of It has been at least 8 weeks since Dose 1 Give Dose 2 (Final Dose) today No additional doses needed age or older It has not been at least 8 weeks since Dose 1 No dose today Give Dose 2 (Final Dose) at least 8 weeks after Dose 1 12 through 2 Both doses were given before It has been at least 8 weeks since Dose 2 Give Dose 3 (Final Dose) today No additional doses needed 23 months 12 months of age It has not been 8 weeks since Dose 2 No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 At least one dose was given at 12 months or older It has been at least 8 weeks since Dose 2 Give Dose 3 (Final Dose) today No additional doses needed It has not been at least 8 weeks since Dose 2 No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 Both doses were given at 12 months or older 3 \rightarrow No dose today No additional doses needed All doses It has been at least 8 weeks since Dose 3 Give Dose 4 (Final Dose) today No additional doses needed 3 were given before 12 months of age It has not been at least 8 weeks since Dose 3 No dose today Give Dose 4 (Final Dose) at least 8 weeks after Dose 3 1 or more doses were given at 12 months of age or older \rightarrow No dose today No additional doses needed
+IF current age is AND # of previous doses is AND AND THEN Next dose due 2 0 or unknown \rightarrow \rightarrow Give Dose 1 today Give Dose 2 (Final Dose) at least 8 weeks after Dose 1 Dose 1 was given before It has been at least 4 weeks since Dose 1 Give Dose 2 today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 previous doses isANDAND0 or unknown---0 or unknown---1Dose 1 was given before 12 months of ageIt has been at least 4 weeks since Dose 1Give Give1Dose 1 was given at 12 months of age or olderIt has not been at least 8 weeks since Dose 1No1Dose 1 was given at 12 months of age or olderIt has been at least 8 weeks since Dose 1No1Dose 1 was given at 12 months of age or olderIt has been at least 8 weeks since Dose 1Give Give 12Both doses were given before 12 months or olderIt has been at least 8 weeks since Dose 2Give Give No dose today Give Dose 2 at least 4 weeks after Dose 1 at 12 months of Give Dose 2 (Final Dose) today No additional doses needed age or older at least 8 weeks No dose today Give Dose 2 (Final Dose) at least 8 weeks after Dose 1 12 through Give Dose 3 (Final Dose) today No additional doses needed 23 months No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 2 Give Dose 3 (Final Dose) today No additional doses needed at 12 months or at least No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 given at 12 \rightarrow No dose today No additional doses needed Give Dose 4 (Final Dose) today No additional doses needed 3 It has not been at least 8 weeks since Dose 3 No dose today Give Dose 4 (Final Dose) at least 8 weeks after Dose 3 1 or more doses were given at 12 months of age or older \rightarrow No dose today No additional doses needed

-1Refer to the notes of the Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger-United States, 2023, for immunization guidance for children at increased risk for pneumococcal disease.
+1Refer to the notes of the Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger- United States, 2024, for immunization guidance for children at increased risk for pneumococcal disease.